 Each chart in the Network Performance dashboard contains visualizations of network performance data that have been generated over the selected time interval, organized by region.

 |Note:||From a console, you can display the Network Performance dashboard for each connected site.
 The site name appears in the navigation bar; click the down arrow next to the name to pivot the display to other sites.|

-The Network Performance dashboard is a built-in, system dashboard, and you cannot edit, delete, or add a system dashboard to a collection.
-However, you can copy a chart from the Network Performance dashboard and add it to a custom dashboard, or you can make a copy of the dashboard and edit it to monitor metrics that are relevant to you.
+The Network Performance dashboard is a built-in, system dashboard that you cannot edit, delete, or add to a shared collection.
+However, you can copy a chart from the Network Performance dashboard and add the chart to a custom dashboard, or you can make a copy of the dashboard and edit the dashboard to monitor metrics that are relevant to you.